awsdocs/aws-ruby-developer-guide/doc_source/iam-recipes.rst

 .. _aws-ruby-sdk-iam-recipe-get-users:

-Getting Information about all Users
+Getting Information about All Users
 ===================================

-The following example lists the groups, policies, and and access key IDs of all of IAM users in the region :code:`us-west-2`
+The following example lists the groups, policies, and access key IDs of all IAM users in the :code:`us-west-2` region.

 .. literalinclude:: ../build_dependencies/1/ruby/example_code/iam/iam-ruby-example-list-all-users.rb
    :lines: 13-37